L3MON4D3/LuaSnip/DOC.md

       (eg. `{{line1}, {line1, line2}}`).
 The snippet-indent will be removed from all lines following the first.

-2. The surrounding snippet.
-It is included here as it allows access to anything that could be useful in functionNodes (ie. `snippet.env` or `snippet.captures`, which contains capture groups of regex-triggered snippets).
+2. The immediate parent of the `functionNode`.
+It is included here as it allows easy access to anything that could be useful in functionNodes (ie.
+      `parent.snippet.env` or `parent.snippet.captures`, which contains capture
+      groups of regex-triggered snippets).
+In most cases `parent.env` works, but if a `functionNode` is nested within a `snippetNode`, the immediate parent (a `snippetNode`) will contain neither `captures` nor `env`.
+Those are only stored in the `snippet`, which can be accessed as `parent.snippet`.

 3. Any parameters passed to `f` behind the second (included to more easily reuse functions, ie. ternary if based on text in an insertNode).